Jwoo-20/E155-Final-Project-Website/docs/design.md

 permalink: /design/
 ---
 # New Hardware
 There are two major pieces of new hardware in this project.
-The first is the APDS 9960 motion/gesture sensor.
-This sensor is being used to detect when to open and close the mask.
-The other new hardware is the EMAX ES08MA servo motor.
-The motors are used to control the movement of the opening and closing of the mask.
+The first major piece of new hardware is a servo motor.
+The motor is used to control the movement of the opening and closing of the mask.
+This is done by using pulse width modulation.
+The servo motor takes a PWM signal in as an input and based on the duty cycle of that signal, the motor changes its position.
+By using a timer with a customizable PWM output we are able to rotate the motor to whatever position we desire.
+This controls the opening and closing of the mask.

 # MCU Design